 - Serious injuries to limbs, sometimes requiring amputation or digit

 - Internal organ damage

 - Fatal injuries

-Can I claim if I suffered a dog bite injury?
+Can I claim if I suffered a dog bite injury in 2023?

 If you have been involved in an unprovoked dog attack through no fault of your own, you may be eligible to claim compensation against the dog owner.

 Speak to one of our personal injury solicitors before settling with the responsible owner.
 You will have your case reviewed by an experienced legal expert who will advise you on the appropriate level of compensation you may be eligible to receive.

 Dog bite and dog attack-related injuries which are a result of the negligence of the dog owner may be eligible for a compensation claim to cover:

 - Loss of earnings

 - Medical expenses